-Welcome to the first craft session of the season!
+Welcome to a very fun Christmas craft session!
 The project I’m sharing today is something I’ve wanted to do for several years, and I’m so happy I finally pulled it together.
 I have loved wool felt since I was first introduced to it many years ago.
 The softness and texture cannot be found in any other fabric.

 What is Wool Felt?